andresdigiovanni/cross/README.md

     - `multiply`: Multiplies the values of two columns.
     - `divide`: Divides the values of two columns.
     - `modulus`: Computes the modulus of two columns.
-    - `power`: Raises the values of the first column to the power of the second.
     - `hypotenuse`: Computes the hypotenuse of two columns.
     - `mean`: Calculates the mean of two columns.